3 Rules to Keep Your Finances Stable So You Avoid Going Broke

 List your debts and arrange them in order from smallest balance at the top to largest at the bottom.

-Then focus on the debt at the top, putting as much as you can into
+Then focus on the debt at the top, putting as much as you can into it, until it's paid off.

 Then take the total amount you were paying and add that to the minimum payment of the next largest debt.

-Continue this process, with your extra amount snowballing as you go
+Continue this process, with your extra amount snowballing as you go along, until you pay off all your debts.

 This could take several years, but it’s a very rewarding process, and very necessary.